Fact checkedFact Checked

 Kidney stones less than 4 mm in size can pass on their own in about a month.
 Stones that are 4 to 6 mm[8] in size take 45 days or so to pass.
 Kidney stones larger than 6 mm take up to a year to dissolve and depart from the body fully.

 You can combine alpha-blockers, increase water intake, and consume specific foods to pass a small kidney stone within 24 hours.
 However, it is typical for average-sized kidney stones to take 2 to 3 days, and up to 2 to 3 weeks to pass.
-The location and size of the kidney stones impact the length of time needed for them to go away.
-Be mindful that pain and discomfort while kidney stones pass may remain for a few days after they are gone.

 When To See Doctor?

-If kidney stones are causing you unbearable pain that even over-the-counter medication cannot quell, it may be time to visit the doctor.
+If kidney stones are causing you extreme pain that even over-the-counter medication cannot quell, it may be time to visit the doctor.
 Make an appointment with your medical provider when urination is incredibly painful or causes burning sensations, urine is brown, pinkish, red, or foul-smelling.
 Fever, chills, nausea, severe pain, inability to urinate, vomiting, and prolonged adverse symptoms related to kidney stones require an emergency room visit.

 Kidney Stone Prevention

 When it comes to kidney stones, prevention is the best medicine.
 Kidney stones may be a painful and common affliction for many adults in their lifetime, but there are things you can do to reduce the chance of stones developing in the first place.
-Consider the following preventative measures for reducing the likelihood of kidney stone formation.

 1. Avoid Foods High In Oxalates